CS3219-AY2324S1/ay2324s1-course-assessment-g57/README.md

 ### Frontend

 Create a .env file in the root directory of the Frontend folder.
 Refer to .env.sample for the environment variables required for the frontend to run.

-### Question Service

-Question service has DynamoDB hosted in AWS.
-Questions will be fetched from the database and displayed on the frontend.
+Questions will be fetched from a hosted database and displayed on the frontend.

 ## Prerequisites